netdata/netdata/collectors/python.d.plugin/anomalies/README.md

 ## Deepdive turorial

-If you would like to go deeper on what exactly the anomalies collector is doing under the hood then check out this [deepdive tutorial](https://github.com/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb) where you can play around with some data from our demo servers (or your own if its accessible to you) and work through the calculations step by step.
+If you would like to go deeper on what exactly the anomalies collector is doing under the hood then check out this [deepdive tutorial](https://github.com/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb) in our community repo where you can play around with some data from our demo servers (or your own if its accessible to you) and work through the calculations step by step.

+(Note: as its a Jupyter Notebook it might render a little prettier on [nbviewer](https://nbviewer.jupyter.org/github/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb))

 ## Notes